 What do you learn as a volunteer?

-When helping at the Soup Kitchen, you learn to appreciate the value of the small things, how to truly connect with people and the power that these relationships can have on your life and the lives of others, on the communities and the future.
-It doesn’t matter where you’re from, what language you speak, what kind of house you live in or what kind of job you have.
-In the end, we are all human and we get so mixed up in focussing on other unimportant aspects that we forget that deep down we’re all the same.
-You will realise that even the smallest thing you do, can make someone else's day.
+When helping at the Soup Kitchen, you learn to appreciate the value of the small things, how to truly connect with people, and the power that these relationships can have on your life and the lives of others, on the communities and the future.
+It doesn't matter where you're from, what language you speak, what kind of house you live in, or what kind of job you have.
+In the end, we are all human and we get so mixed up in focussing on other unimportant aspects that we forget that deep down we're all the same.
+You will realize that even the smallest thing you do, can make someone else's day.
 Working at the soup kitchen will also give you a wider understanding of Argentinean culture and history.

 Your help is invaluable for the workers and for the community members because this center is an integral part of their everyday life.
 Furthermore, the ladies and workers would not be able to participate in this cultural exchange if there aren't any volunteers willing to help.
 The women also love helping the volunteers learn a bit of Spanish because they are like family to them.
 Here, the volunteer can learn so much about the Argentinian culture and see how many traditional dishes are prepared.
 It's a place where you can completely feel the support of a community and you never leave the kitchen without a smile on your face.